sebbas/blender-mantaflow/readme.md

 So, for now, don't let the animation loop to often ;)

-- The Mantaflow script that you obtain when exporting in Blender is *not* compatible with the current official Mantaflow [distribution](http://mantaflow.com/download.html).
+- The Mantaflow script that you obtain when exporting in Blender is *not* compatible with the current, official Mantaflow [distribution](http://mantaflow.com/download.html).
 We still need to merge it with the Blender development branch in Mantaflow.

+- Wavelet turbulence flickers at intersection "cached <-> uncached" when animation was not cached entirely (Probably because of uncached uvGrids ...)

 ## Troubleshooting